 When I think of Puerto Viejo de Limon, the first thing that comes to my mind is the dramatic contrast of the bright green color of the vegetation and the turquoise color of the sea; and of course, that makes this particular region another different and unique part of Costa Rica, not as explored as the main touristic towns of the country.

-Puerto Viejo de Limon is located in the Caribbean side of Costa Rica and about 220 kilometers from the capital San Jose.
+Puerto Viejo de Limon is located on the Caribbean side of Costa Rica and about 220 kilometers from the capital of San Jose.